adoptium/temurin-build/docs/UsingOurScripts.md

 4. Execute the copied `build-pipeline-generator`.
 Make sure you have filled in the parameters that are not covered by your `defaults.json` (e.g. `DEFAULTS_URL`, `CHECKOUT_CREDENTIALS`).
 You should now see that the nightly and weekly pipeline jobs have been successfully created in whatever folder was entered into `JOB_ROOT`
 5. Execute the copied `pipeline_jobs_generator_jdkxx` jobs.
 Again, make sure you have filled in the parameters that are not covered by your `defaults.json`.
 You should now see that the `jobs/jdkxx-platform-arch-variant` jobs have been successfully created in whatever folder was entered into `JOB_ROOT`

 Congratulations!
-You should now be able to run our scripts inside your own Jenkins instance.
+You should now be able to run Adopt's scripts inside your own Jenkins instance.